Research Areas

 We investigate the motion of (structured) particles and light in gravitational fields, as far as possible using analytical methods.
 More recently, we have directed our attention to fluid flows and plasmas in gravitational fields.
 For details see the personal websites of the team members.

-Applications in Astronomy
+Applications in Astrophysics

 Relativistic effects on satellites and clocks